DevExpress/devextreme-documentation/api-reference/50 Common/utils/ui/dialog/custom(options).md

 The dialog's title.

 ---
+The dialog's message can contain HTML markup.
+Make sure this markup is secure.

 The **custom(options)** method only creates a dialog.
 To display it, call the dialog instance's **show()** method.
-This method returns a Promise that is resolved with the dialog result.
-The result contains anything you return from the clicked button's [onClick](/api-reference/10%20UI%20Widgets/dxButton/1%20Configuration/onClick.md '/Documentation/ApiReference/UI_Widgets/dxButton/Configuration/#onClick') function.
-In the following code, it is the clicked button's text.
-If the message contains HTML tags, encode it as shown in the following example:
+This method returns a Promise.
+To identify the clicked button, implement a Promise fulfillment handler.
+The dialog result is passed to the handler and contains anything you return from the clicked button's [onClick](/api-reference/10%20UI%20Widgets/dxButton/1%20Configuration/onClick.md '/Documentation/ApiReference/UI_Widgets/dxButton/Configuration/#onClick') function.

+In the following code, the clicked button is identified by its text.
+The **messageHtml** field contains text with HTML tags.

 ---
 #####jQuery

     <!--JavaScript-->
     $(function() {
-        var encodedMessage = DevExpress.utils.string.encodeHtml("<b>Dialog with custom buttons</b>");
         var myDialog = DevExpress.ui.dialog.custom({
             title: "Custom dialog",
-            messageHtml: encodedMessage,
+            messageHtml: "<b>Dialog with custom buttons</b>",
             buttons: [{
                 text: "button 1",
                 onClick: function(e) {